 The commissioners made a proclamation making April Child Abuse Prevention Month.
 The proclamation wants to make citizens aware "that child sexual abuse is a horrific problem that needs to be stopped, and is a crime that occurs in secret with a child often being threatened not to tell."
 It continues to state that everyone is encouraged "to educate themselves in understanding how wide spread child sexual abuse is, the affects these crimes have on children and families, and to speak up if they feel a child may be a victim of sexual assault.

-Page 2 of 2 - Anyone wishing to report an act of any type of child abuse is asked to call the state hotline at 1-800-932-0313.
+Anyone wishing to report an act of any type of child abuse is asked to call the state hotline at 1-800-932-0313.
 All calls are anonymous.